Reis telephone: Microphone

 As Reis was considering his invention as a means of broadcasting music, he termed his microphone the 'singing station'.
 The Reis microphone was based on a horizontal parchment diaphragm as a sound transducer.
 The diaphragm was mounted on the top of a closed wooden sound box, with a speaking horn on the front.
 Sound received by the horn caused the diaphragm to vibrate.
-Above this were two brass strips, later with two platinum contacts, originally with a single platinum contact and the lower contact formed of a drop of mercury in a recess in the end of the screw.
-One strip was glued to the centre of the diaphragm; another strip, usually two strips in a V, was mounted above this.
-The strip's own weight gave a light pressure between the contacts.
+Above this were two brass strips, later with two platinum contacts, originally with a single platinum contact, and the lower contact formed of a drop of mercury in a recess at the end of the screw.
+One strip was glued to the center of the diaphragm; another strip, usually two strips in a V, was mounted above this.
+The strip's weight gave a light pressure between the contacts.

 Sound vibrations caused the diaphragm and lower contact to vibrate in sympathy.
 This changed the resistance between the two contacts, giving an electrical signal to the telephone line.

-Patent dispute
+Patent dispute in the US

-There was some question as to the operation of the microphone.
+There was some question as to the operation of the Reis microphone.
 It is regarded today as having varied the resistance of the contacts.
-However Reis's own description claimed that the contacts opened and closed.
+However, Reis's description claimed that the contacts opened and closed.
 At the time, it was held that a circuit with such a 'make and break' circuit was incapable of transmitting intelligible speech.
 Reis's device had been used to transmit speech from 1861, and widely publicly demonstrated from 1863, yet when Bell's patent claim was set against Reis's primacy of inventing the telephone this 'inability' for it to work because of its use of a "false theory" was enough to (legally) portray Reis's invention as invalid, thus allowing Bell to claim novelty.

+Historian Lewis Coe identified another reason why Reis was unable to claim priority in US Patent disputes:Possibly the main reason that the Reis priority never stood up in court was that no one seemed to be able to demonstrate a Reis instrument in the transmission of articulate speech.
+Once, when attorneys were attempting to demonstrate the Reis instrument in court they could not get the right adjustment on the apparatus, succeeding only in producing squeaks and squawks, but no speech.
+Finally, one of them in disgust exclaimed, "it can speak, but it won't."

 Loudspeaker

 Reis's speaker worked by magnetostriction.
 In his first receiver he wound a coil of wire around an iron knitting needle and rested the needle against the F hole of a violin.
 As current passed through the needle, the iron shrank and a click was produced.
 The image, below, shows an advanced version where the iron bar is clamped to a cigar-box-shaped resonator.
 This receiver is not very sensitive.
 It produces weak sound but has good fidelity.
 It requires very high current and is a current-sensitive device rather than a voltage-sensitive device.

-This instrument could transmit continuous musical tones but produced indistinct speech.
-In 1865, however, British scientist David E. Hughes used the Reis telephone with "good results".